ireaneus/LivingWaters/src/data/blog-posts/Worship-part1.md

 title: Why do we come to church on Sunday
 slug: worship-part1
 publishDate: 26 Aug 2025
-description: Worship series, taught by Pastor Jack Hurley and David Haines Sermon Series on Worship
+description: David Haines Worship series, initially taught by Pastor Jack Hurley on the tabernacle.
 label: note
 ---